 Something else to consider is your social and/or family life.
 You’ll want to check in with your inner circle to let them know that you’ll be committing a tremendous amount of time and energy toward your program for the next few months.
 A good support network can be helpful to keep you focused, upbeat, and confident in your ability to press on when you feel like giving up.
 Plus, it’s always nice to have a good crew to celebrate with once you finish up.

 Exhausted yet?
 Even getting to this point can be a challenge but it’s good to be thorough before you commit to a bootcamp.
-I’ll give you a break for now but be sure to come back for the second part of this post where I’ll give you some tips for surviving and thriving in your program and ways to get that first job after graduation.
-In the meantime, check out some of our partner schools to see what kinds of programs you might be interested in.
+Be sure to visit the second part of this post where I’ll give you some tips for surviving and thriving in your program and ways to get that first job after graduation.
+Also, check out some of our partner schools to see what kinds of programs you might be interested in.
 Until next time!